Poststadion

-The field is used mostly for regional football and host the home matches of SC Union 06 Berlin and, since 2008, also of Berlin AK 07.
+The field is used mostly for regional football and hosts the home matches of SC Union 06 Berlin and, since 2008, Berlin AK 07.
 It is located adjacent to Fritz Schloß Park.

 Together with the Fritz Schloß Park, the facility is also known as SportPark Poststadion.
 The Sports complex is one of the largest sports facilities in Berlin and is currently managed by the Berlin borough of Mitte.

 The stadium today holds 10,000 spectators.
 At its peak, it held up to 45,000 spectators, who on 10 May 1930 saw the Germany national football team play an exciting 3–3 against England, one of the first encounters between the two teams.
 Richard Hofmann scored all three goals for Germany before England's David Jack finally equalised late in the match.